-- (a) after establishment, no more than 20% of the gross value of the portfolio of the Company will be invested in any single underlying fund or underlying funds operated by the same fund management group; - (b) the Company invests in underlying funds managed by fund managers that have agreed to forego their management and performance fees; and - (c) the Company's assets (including its direct investments and cash) in accordance with in accordance with the Board approved investment mandate.
+- a. after establishment, no more than 20% of the gross value of the portfolio of the Company will be invested in any single underlying fund or underlying funds operated by the same fund management group; - b. the Company invests in underlying funds managed by fund managers that have agreed to forego their management and performance fees; and - c. the Company's assets (including its direct investments and cash) are in accordance with the Board approved investment mandate.